CogencyWeb3/Web3MediaPilot/Deliverables/Cogency-Deliverable_2a6.md

 ## Output

-From the previous session, the group has decided that the solution should focus in two key areas:
+From the previous session, the group has decided that our solution should focus in two key areas:
 1. Registration, paywalls and micropayments
 2. Metadata opportunities

 To solve two main problems:
-1. There is no continuity on metadata on web3
+1. There is no continuity of metadata in web3 for publishers, content makers and their audiences
-2. Currently, there is very little on how you extract value from metadata
+2. Currently, there is very little on how you extract value from metadata for the same cohort with a view to creating a more balanced value exchange between content creator (publisher) and consumer (audience)

 With that in mind, an initial framework has been presented to the team.
 The aim of our solution is to create standardised metadata to produce content in web3, while extracting value from that content in a marketplace.
 The reason for creating the metadata is to allow us to create a trusted marketplace that works across chains, and to create content assets that can be verified and trusted:

 <img width="1138" alt="image" src="https://user-images.githubusercontent.com/114009050/208706779-0b29588b-8eae-445c-9a14-324b3ddfcd9f.png">

-First, we’ll present all the actors in the picture above.
+First, we willll present all the actors in the picture above.
 On the left hand side we have the publisher, who will be creating content from the CMS.
 On the right hand side, consumers will consume the CMS content produced by the publisher.
 In between, a trigger, when met, will generate a digital asset representing the user's data.
 Over the process, there will be a bidirectional reward system for both publishers and consumers, who will earn tokens based on their mutual engagement.

 The trigger can manifest as: